deeplearnproger/beinoptions/WORDPRESS_SETUP.md

 # WordPress Headless CMS Setup Guide

-This guide will help you set up WordPress as a headless CMS for BeInOption.
+This guide will help you set up WordPress as a headless CMS for BeInOptions.

 ## Prerequisites